sainagasrikantham/go-lambda-hello-world/README.md

-# go-lambda-hello-world
+# Lambda Hello World in Go lang
-Hello World app for AWS Lambda in Go
+Hello World app for AWS Lambda in Go!

+Start by cloning th repo.